Tumble N’ Dots is a private pediatric therapy clinic located in Irvine CA.

-Avital Shuster is the founder and director of Tumble N’ Dots, Inc.
+Avital is the founder and director of Tumble N’ Dots.

-Shortly after graduating from the University of Southern California (USC) with a Bachelors and Masters degrees in Occupational Therapy, she began her work as a Pediatric Occupational Therapist (OT).
+Shortly after graduating from the University of Southern California (USC) with a Bachelors and Masters degrees in Occupational Therapy, she began her work as a Pediatric Occupational Therapist at Irvine Unified School District.

 She specializes in using task analysis to develop goals and plans that support the child’s needs.

 Avital believes in helping parents to focus on the strength and abilities of each child while incorporating behavior plans and strategies to foster success.

 Avital is also the creator of OTPlan – an activity idea search engine for developmental activities.

 In her free time, Avital enjoys spending time with her husband, 3 young children, and her dog, going to the beach, hiking, and traveling.

 Avital brings her love for children, understanding of parents struggling with a special needs child, and years of therapy experience to every session.